PANEL 3

 • Cody Desautel, Executive Director, Confederated Tribes of the Colville Reservation

-• Peter Graf, Grant County PUD
+• Peter Graf, River Coordinator, Grant County PUD

 Speaker Bios: